Azure/enterprise-azure-policy-as-code/Docs/clone-github.md

 3. PR changes in your fork (`MyForkRepo`) to GitHub.
 4. GitHub maintainers will review the PR.

+## Sync-Repo.ps1, Sync-FromGH.ps1, Sync-ToGH.ps1

-## Sync-Repo.ps1
+### Sync-Repo.ps1

-The repo contains a script to synchronize directories in both directions: `Sync-Repo.ps1`.
+The repo contains script to synchronize directories in both directions: `Sync-Repo.ps1`.
 It only works if you do not modify:

 * `Docs`, `Scripts`, `Module` and `StarterKit` directories
 * `*.md`, `*.ps1`, `*.yml`, and `LICENSE` files in repo root directory